dharanshetty05/dharanshetty05/README.md

 ---

 I'm a passionate developer who loves building meaningful web applications and solving real-world problems with code.
-With hands-on experience in React, JavaScript, Python, and C++, I bring both creativity and technical expertise to the table.
+With hands-on experience in NextJS, React, JavaScript, Python, and C++, I bring both creativity and technical expertise to the table.

 💼 **Recent Experience:**